ChaissonLab/danbing-tk/README.md

 ## Analysis
 ### Distribution of LSB
 To ensure technical variations are consistent between samples and do not introduce bias to VNTR genotypes, or *k*-mer counts, in a subset of samples.
 It is necessary to ensure the distribution of LSB shows up in one cluster.
-An example analysis is shown in [`script/LSB_analysis.ipynb`](https://github.com/ChaissonLab/danbing-tk/blob/master/script/LSB_analysis.ipynb) and `script/getCovByLocus.397.sh`.
+An example analysis is shown in `LSB_analysis.ipynb` on the [release page](https://github.com/ChaissonLab/danbing-tk/releases/tag/v1.0) and `script/getCovByLocus.397.sh`.

 ### Leave-one-out analysis
 To evaluate the quality of custom RPGG on matching SRS dataset, copy `/$PREFIX/danbing-tk/pipeline/leaveOneOut.snakefile` to your working directory and edit accordingly.